ACL Surgery Full Form in Medical Terms

 *By providing my details, I consent to receive assistance from Star Health regarding my purchases and services through any valid communication channel.

-ACL, full form, in medical terms, is an Anterior Cruciate Ligament.
+In medical terms, ACL Surgery Anterior Cruciate Ligament (ACL) reconstruction surgery, a procedure to repair a torn ACL, a crucial ligament in the knee that connects the thigh bone (femur) to the shin bone (tibia) and provides stability to the knee joint.
 The ACL Surgery full form is Anterior Cruciate Ligament reconstruction surgery, which is a method to repair a torn ligament in the knee that links the thigh bone (femur) to the shin bone (tibia).
 ACL surgery full form is also called ACLR, which is anterior cruciate ligament reconstruction.

 ACL tear can cause symptoms like a popping sound, knee pain, instability, swelling, and risk-bearing weight.
 Anterior Cruciate Ligament (ACL) reconstruction surgery helps restore Knee Stability, prevent any further damage and enable a return to activity.